frimtec/pikett-assist/readme.md

 ## Features
 ### PAssist is controlled by your calendar
 PAssist activates and deactivates itself based on your calendar.
 All supervision features are only running, when PAssist is activated.
-PAssist activates five minutes before and keeps activated five minutes after the events start and stop time.
+PAssist activates some time (configurable pre-/ post-run time) before and keeps activated some time after the events start and stop time.
 This ensures you won't miss an alert in case of a small time discrepancy between the operations center time and your phone time.
 All calendar events matching a configured title pattern are considered as on-call events.
 PAssist shows you an overview with all future on-call events on the calendar tab.